ccadek/dotfiles/.github/Readme.md

 # create a temporary alias for config.
 alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'

+# Make sure you only see changes from files that are tracked by the repo
+config config --local status.showUntrackedFiles no

 # No we can actually pull the repository
 config checkout
 ```